 This option may not require an RFO, although one could argue that the Applicant should test availability in advance of a potential emergency event, e.g., Line 3010 unplanned outage and/or some other force majeure situation, if 15 Mmcfd could be replaced by four years of firm supply from Otay Mesa receipt point (e.g., Costa Azul LNG or El Paso supply or both).
-The remaining

-10 MMcfd might be addressed by battery storage.
+The remaining 10 MMcfd could might be replaced addressed by new battery storage installations at key locations.
 (See D.17-04-039 and A.18-02-016).